DharmaGirl/Digital-Dharma-Altar/README.md

 5. Click the incense sticks or coil to offer incense (smoke rises)
 6. The seven water bowls are already set

+### Using the Dharma Player
+Click the **☸ dharma player** button below the altar to open the audio panel.

+- **+ mp3** next to each track slot — click to load an audio file from your device.
+The filename becomes the track name automatically.
+- **Four track slots** — load up to four recitations, sutras, mantras, or chants
+- **Full controls** — play, pause, previous, next, loop single track, volume
+- **Progress bar** — click anywhere on it to seek
+- **Auto-advance** — when a track ends it moves to the next loaded track

+Everything plays locally from your device.
+No streaming, no internet required.

+---

 ### As a printed poster
 1. Set up your images in the frames
 2. Take a screenshot (or use browser print → save as PDF)